alpaficia/MOSEAC_Limo/README.md

 ```
 Then we can copy the limo_ws folder to the agx_workspace folder, remember to change the launch files.
 Then it is about
 fine to support ROS2.

+## More details

+Please refer to our paper here for the MOSEAC mathmatic and experiment details

 ## License
 MIT